 The shout for democracy:

 This theme is explored at length in the book.
-We learn what the crowds at demonstrations in Homs, Deraa and Deir Al Zor chanted while they protested :”God, Syria & freedom” and how this was a rewording of the official regime chant of “God, Syria and Bashar”.
-It is clear what the majority of the peaceful protestors wanted.
+We learn what the crowds at demonstrations in Homs, Deraa and Deir Al Zor reworded “God, Syria and freedom” from the previous official regime chant of “God, Syria, and Bashar”.
+It is clear what most of the peaceful protestors wanted.

 Initially, the people called for:

-In the face of these calls for the right to determine their own future, the authors highlight the disgusting levels of savagery the regime will go to just to maintain power.
+In the face of these calls for the right to determine their own future, the authors highlight the disgusting levels of savagery the regime employed just to maintain power.
 It deliberately starved many rebel controlled areas forcing people to eat weeds and stray animals.

-The book details the crucial role women have played and how this went under the radar, especially as the Jihadists took control.
+The book details the crucial role women played in the Revolution and how this went under the radar, especially as the Jihadists took control.
 The book details:

 – The Aleppo women who founded Radio Naseem (the first independent radio station there).

 – How women transferred vital information in rebel controlled areas and beyond, often passing through violent regime checkpoints.
 Their veils were useful as the regime could not recognise them.
 When the regime knew a person’s details, they frequently tortured and imprisoned their family.

 – The “Brides of Peace” protests in Aleppo.